KenYu910645/KenYu910645.github.io/_projects/project_multirobot.md

 ## Motivation

 Modern factories have an increasing need for efficient transportation of products between different production lines.
 Traditionally, this task falls to workers, often proving to be cumbersome and labor-intensive.
 To foster smart factory environments and reduce manual labor, one viable solution is the utilization of autonomous mobile vehicles.
-These vehicles are tasked with transporting heavy loads, sometimes exceeding 100 kilograms, which can be challenging for human workers.
-Our goal is to develop an autonomous mobile vehicle capable of safely and effectively navigating factory settings while handling such substantial weights."
+Our goal is to develop an autonomous mobile vehicle capable of safely and effectively navigating factory settings while handling such substantial weights.

-How can we construct an Autonomous Mobile Robot (AMR) that is capable of carrying heavy loads while overcoming navigation challenges and flexibility constraints?
-Large robots often present difficulties in scheduling and maneuverability.
+However, large robots often present difficulties in scheduling and maneuverability in factor setting.
 To address this, we propose a novel multi-agent transportation system.
-In this system, each AMR can carry up to 60 kilograms individually, but when combined, they can transport loads of up to 120 kilograms.
+In our proposed system, each AMR can carry up to 60 kilograms individually, but when combined, they can transport loads of up to 120 kilograms.
 The key is to develop a system where separated robots can cooperate and move as a unified entity towards a common goal.
-Additionally, it is crucial for these AMRs to effectively localize themselves within the factory environment to ensure smooth operation and precise navigation.

 ## Hardware
 Our individual Autonomous Mobile Robot (AMR) is outfitted with two 2D Lidars, one positioned at the front and the other at the rear.
 It also features a ZED 2 2D stereo camera at the front.
-The computational platform includes an NVIDIA Nano, tasked with processing all image data from the ZED 2 camera, and a Raspberry Pi for handling other algorithms.
-The AMR is powered by two brushed motors with encoders, providing precise information on wheel movement.
-It operates on a 29-volt battery system, enabling continuous operation for approximately 30 minutes.
-Additionally, the AMR is equipped with an engagement mechanism on top, utilized for attaching to and transporting loads by combining forces with other units in the system.
+The computational platform includes an NVIDIA Nano, tasked with image processing, and a Raspberry Pi 4 for handling all other algorithms.
+The AMR is powered by two brushed motors with encoders, providing precise wheel movement information.
+It operates on a 29-volt battery, enabling continuous operation for approximately 30 minutes.
+Additionally, the AMR is equipped with an engagement mechanism on top, utilized for attaching and dettaching to loads shelf.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">